Melanoma is not a “one-size-fits-all” type of cancer. The molecular and cellular changes are different for each person.

 Depending on the size of the melanoma, the local excision may be an in- or outpatient procedure, often with local anesthesia.
 The area may require stitches, and recovery can take a few weeks.
 The severity of the scar depends on the size, depth and location of the melanoma.

-Your surgeon may discuss a procedure called lymphatic mapping and sentinel lymph node biopsy, a minimally invasive surgical approach in which the regional lymph node(s) that receive lymph drainage from the primary tumor site is/are removed and carefully checked for cancer spread to the regional nodes.
-These “sentinel” lymph nodes represent the most likely nodes to contain spread, if any are involved.
+Your surgeon may discuss a procedure called lymphatic mapping and sentinel lymph node biopsy (see illustration below right).
+It is a minimally invasive surgical approach in which the regional lymph node(s) that receive lymph drainage from the primary tumor site is/are removed and carefully checked for cancer spread to the regional nodes.
+These "sentinel" lymph nodes represent the most likely nodes to contain spread, if any are involved.
 If the sentinel lymph node is cancer free, then the other lymph nodes do not need to be checked or removed.
 If the sentinel lymph node contains melanoma spread (metastasis), your doctor may discuss further surgery and other treatment.

 Melanomas More Than 1 Millimeter Thick